Arver24/protectHER/README.md

 # IDEA : [protectHER](https://protecther.netlify.app/)
 <a href="https://hack36.com"> <img src="http://bit.ly/BuiltAtHack36" height=20px align="right"> </a>

 ## Idea Description:
+Our project protectHER provides two way communication for the one who faces the crime or for the one who witnesses the crime with the security authorities directly.

+**protectHER**: The application for the one who faces or witnesses the crime, allows the person to record and upload real time audio, video as well as location in the databases.

+**SOS**: The application for the security officials provides a way to identify the location, the act which took place and the graphics if any, of the crime occurrence.
+The security official can enter the IP Address of the victim which is provided by the application and gets the victim’s information.

-### Links:
+### Hosted Application Links:
-- The link to user side client can be accessed [here](https://protecther.netlify.app/)
+- The link to user side client - protectHER can be accessed [here](https://protecther.netlify.app/)
-- The link to police side client can be accessed [here](https://sos-safeosecure.netlify.app)
+- The link to police side client - SOS(safeOsecure) can be accessed [here](https://sos-safeosecure.netlify.app)

+### Demo Video Link:
 - The working video is avaliable [here]()

+### Presentation Link:
 - The presentation ppt is avaliable [here]()

+## Table of Contents:

+### Technology Stack:
+  1) ReactJs
+  2) Firebase Firestore Database
+  3) Firebase Storage
+  4) Java (Android Studio) for sample android app

 ### Contributors:
 Team Name: TheDebuggers